Skip to Main Content

 Prognosis and Possible Complications

-If angioedema affects the throat, the person’s airway could be blocked, which could be life-threatening.
-In rare cases, angioedema may develop into anaphylaxis, which requires emergency medical care to maintain breathing, blood pressure, and heart function and to reverse the reaction.
+If angioedema affects the throat, it can block the airway, which could be life-threatening.
+In rare cases, angioedema may develop into anaphylaxis, which requires emergency medical care to maintain breathing, blood pressure, and heart function, and to reverse the reaction.

 After an attack, it's important to identify and avoid any triggers and to treat any underlying condition.